Democratizing Financial Literacy

 A Unforseen Shift

-Our parent company, MassMutual, was experiencing a downturn in profitability in other sectors of their business towards the end of this project.
+Our parent company, MassMutual, was experiencing a downturn in profitability in other sectors of its business towards the end of this project.
 Eventually, they decided to reduce funding to new ventures, like ours, only keeping the content arm and a few classes running at Society of Grownups.
-Eventually, they closed down the space and de-prioritized this project entirely, and our team was unable to see a long run of our product.
+Eventually, they closed down the space and de-prioritized this project entirely, and our team was unable to see the long-term future of our product.